 Is your dog sick?

 - You can tell if she’s sick by watching to see if she is avoiding regular play and seems disengaged from what normally interests her.
 Dental disease, when severe, can make dogs stop eating in addition to other health concerns.
-Write down the details to help your veterinarian diagnose the problem.
+Write down the details and talk to you veterinarian so they can diagnose the problem.

 Are you overfeeding your dog?